How to Build an AI-Powered Invoice Processing Pipeline

 Vendor invoices arrive in dozens of formats: scanned PDFs, system-generated PDFs with embedded text, image-only attachments, and occasionally inline HTML.
 Hand-keying these into your accounting system is slow and error prone.
 This workflow ingests each invoice email, pulls structured fields out of the PDF with AI, validates them, and creates a vendor bill ready for approval.

-The workflow runs every time a new message lands in a dedicated invoice mailbox.
-It extracts text from each PDF attachment, asks an AI agent to produce a structured invoice record, validates the result against business rules, optionally pauses for a human approver, and then writes the record into NetSuite.
-Each processed invoice is also stored in a Knowledge collection so future runs (and your team) can search past vendor activity.
+The workflow runs every time an invoice email arrives at a dedicated Spojit mailhook address.
+It fetches the bytes of each PDF attachment, extracts the text, uses a Connector node in Agent mode to produce a structured invoice record, validates the result against business rules, optionally pauses for a human approver, and then writes the record into NetSuite.
+Each processed invoice is also embedded into a Knowledge collection so future runs and your team can search past vendor activity.

 Prerequisites

-• A NetSuite connection with permission to create vendor bills and read vendor records.
+- A NetSuite connection with permission to create records and read vendor records.

 Step 3: AI Extraction with Structured Output

-Add an Agent step.
-Feed it the extracted text and require structured output:
+Add a Connector node in Agent mode.
+Feed it the extracted text and use a Response Schema to force structured JSON output:

 {